Optimal Allocations under Strongly Pigou-Dalton Criteria: Hidden Layer Structure & Efficient Combinatorial Approach: Preliminaries

 Given a clean allocation $\chi$, assuming agent $i$ gets $h_i=|\chi_i|$ items under $\chi$, we call vector $(h_1,\dots,h_n)$ the \emph{profile} of $\chi$, denoted by $\p(\chi)$.
 Henceforth, $h_i$ always refers to $|\chi_i|$ unless otherwise stated.

 \begin{definition}[Criterion] A \emph{criterion of income inequality} (\emph{criterion} for short), a.k.a. \emph{income inequality metric} \cite{ATKINSON2015xvii,CPB1989}, is a function from the profiles to $\mathbf{R}$: Each profile is evaluated by a real number (called \emph{score}); the lower the score, the better the profile under this criterion.
-Following the convention, a criterion must be \emph{symmetric}; i.e., it should evaluate each permutation of $\p$ the same as $\p$. \end{definition}
+Following the convention, a criterion must be \emph{symmetric}; i.e., it should evaluate all permutations of $\p$ equally. \end{definition}

 {\mathsf{NSW}^\neg} {\mathsf{EnvySum}} {\mathsf{GiniIndex}} {\mathsf{Entropy}^\neg} {\mathsf{Congestion}} {\mathsf{Variance}}

 {\mathsf{LexiMin}} {\mathsf{LexiMax}} {\mathsf{Potential}}